Chenyao2333/poker/development_doc.md

 Ok, I'm so frustrating with Codeclimate now.
 The readme badage load failed!
 I don't want to touch it until the project is done.
 Very frustrating!

 I'm consdier using coverall to repalce it!
+Codecov seems also easy enough!

+## Log

+maybe I need detail logs for debug, print is not good